SergiaS/programmer-tech-wiki/src/main/wiki/java/spring/SpringWeb.md

 </web-app>
 ```

-### Difference between Controller and RESTController
-The flow of the RESTful Web Service request is also not very different from this.
-It follows the same path but in the
-case of REST, the Controller methods are annotated with `@ResponseBody` which means it doesn't return a logical view
-name to `DispatcherServlet`, instead it write the output directly to the HTTP response body.

-## More about `DispatcherServlet`
+### More about `DispatcherServlet`
 * [How does Spring MVC Process HTTP Request [Flow]?
 DispatcherServlet Example Tutorial](https://www.java67.com/2019/08/how-dispatcherservlet-process-request-in-spring-mvc-application.html?fbclid=IwAR3dJogejj__xC0tbZEkeSw1o6o983fO5YFMQRv-ab-ZHgqgHG-B21lkmbk)

 `DispatcherServlet` plays a significant role in Spring MVC.
 It acts as a front controller, and all incoming request
 passes through it, of course, you can configure this in URL pattern of `DispatcherServlet`
 declaration in `web.xml`, but this is the case for many Spring based web application.

+### Difference between Controller and RESTController
+The flow of the RESTful Web Service request is also not very different from this.
+It follows the same path but in the
+case of REST, the Controller methods are annotated with `@ResponseBody` which means it doesn't return a logical view
+name to `DispatcherServlet`, instead it write the output directly to the HTTP response body.

 ## CORS